ArtHitParade

 Kurt was an irreducible perfectionist.
 He could not bring himself to offer an exclusively acoustic sound in this program.
 A hidden pickup was used in the Martin for at least one of the songs.

 The record titled MTV Unplugged in New York released a year later is one of Nirvana's greatest hits, posthumously for Cobain.
-The Martin is estimated $ 1M in the sale organized by Julien's in Beverly Hills on June 19 and 20, lot 742.
-The olive green cardigan worn by the blond singer in this show was sold for $ 334K including premium on October 25, 2019 by the same auction house.
+The Martin was sold for $ 6M from a lower estimate of $ 1M by Julien's on June 19 and 20, 2020, lot 742.
+The olive green cardigan worn by the blond singer in this show was sold for $ 334K on October 25, 2019 by the same auction house.

 Musical Instrument